-NO. CORE INDICATOR SIZE OF FARM 1.5.1 The Producer has a plan to phase out Pesticides defined as carcinogenic, mutagenic or reprotoxic (CMR) substances according to Categories Ia and Ib of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and Ia and Ib of the World Health Organization (WHO) classification.
+NO. CORE INDICATOR SIZE OF FARM 1.5.1 The Producer has a plan to phase out Pesticides defined as carcinogenic, mutagenic or reprotoxic (CMR) substances according to Categories Ia and Ib of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 SH MF LF NO. IMPROVEMENT INDICATORS SIZE OF FARM 1.5.2 Proportion of farmers who have phased out pesticides defined as carcinogenic, mutagenic or reprotoxic (CMR) substances according to Categories Ia and Ib of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-SH MF LF The producer has phased out pesticides defined as carcinogenic, mutagenic
+SH MF LF 1.5.3 The producer has phased out pesticides defined as carcinogenic, mutagenic or reprotoxic (CMR) substances according to Categories Ia and Ib of the